skippyr/river-dreams/README.md

 		<p>Set the environment variable <code>RIVER_DREAMS_USE_FALLBACK_TEXT</code> to enable or disable the use of fallback text.
 If you do not set it, River Dreams will automatically set it based on your terminal capability of showing colors: if your terminal can only render the 4-bits color palette (ANSI values from <code>0</code> to <code>15</code>), it will set it with value <code>1</code>, and <code>0</code> if not.
 As there is no way to determinate precisely if your terminal can render pretty symbols, this is the best approach found to automatically set fallback text.</p>
 		<p>Further more, you can change what River Dreams does and how it looks by customizing the source codes itself.
 After you made your changes, use the function <code>river_dreams::compile_source_files</code> to recompile the source files again.</p>
 	<h2>Know issues</h2>
-	<p>During tests, I could not make River Dreams work with other popular plugins for ZSH like `zsh-autosuggestions` and `zsh-syntax-highlighting`.
-I belive that this issue is due to it be a multiline prompt, as I also had issues using `zle` to reset this type of prompt, and it was kinda tricky to make it to work.</p>
+	<p>During tests, I could not make River Dreams work with other popular plugins for ZSH such as <code>zsh-autosuggestions</code> and <code>zsh-syntax-highlighting</code>.
+I belive that this issue is due to it be a multiline prompt, as I also had issues when using `zle` to reset this type of prompt, and it was kinda tricky to make it to work.</p>
 	<h2>Issues, Questions And Ideas</h2>
 		<p>If you had an issue, has a question or has an idea to improve River Dreams, feel free to use the Issues tab on its page on GitHub, so I can help you and see what you come with.</p>
 	<h2>Contributing</h2>